Skip to content

 • udh (string) - UDH to enable additional functionality for binary SMS, encoded as Base64.

-• callback_url (string) - If specified send status notifications to this URL, otherwise use the default webhook.
+• callback_url (string) - If specified, send status notifications to this URL, otherwise use the default webhook.

 • label (string) - A label added to each sent message, which can be used to uniquely identify a customer or company that you have sent the message on behalf of.
 Can e.g. be used when invoicing your customers.
 If specified it must be the same for all messages in the request.
 See the statistics page to learn how to use this feature.

 • max_parts (int) - A number between 1 and 255 used to limit the number of SMS messages a single message will send.
 Can be used if you send SMS messages from systems that generate messages that you cannot control.
 This way you can ensure that you do not send very long SMS messages.
 You will not be charged for more than the amount specified here.
-Cannot be used with Tags or BINARY SMS messages.
+Cannot be used with tags or binary SMS messages.

 • extra_details (string) - To get more details about the number of parts sent to each recipient, set this to “recipients_usage”.
 See example response below.